Spelling it Out: School Choice

 Charters cater to students seeking alternative teaching methods or curriculum focused on particular fields of study, like the arts, science or technology.

-While charter schools are public schools, they’re distinct from traditional public schools in a few ways: Charters can be exclusive with their admissions, the state doesn’t provide transportation funding for charters, and charter authorizers — either the state’s Public Charter School Commission or a traditional public school district — oversee their academic performance.
+While charter schools are public schools, they’re distinct from traditional public schools in a couple ways.
+Charter authorizers — either the state’s Public Charter School Commission or a traditional public school district — oversee charter schools' academic performance.
+And while traditional public schools must enroll school-age children within their boundaries, charters have enrollment caps.
+Applicants to a charter that has a waitlist are randomly selected through a lottery system.
+Admission preference can be given to:

 Private school choice